Frequently Asked Questions

 Course Considerations

-What are the course level requirements?
+What are the course load requirements?

 What is a full course load, full-year course, half-year course?

-A full-year course is a course that runs from September to April.
+Full-year course: a course that runs from September to April.

-A half-year course is a course that runs from September to December, or from January to April.
+Half-year course: a course that runs from September to December, or from January to April.

 No. All applicants must meet the same minimum admissions requirements.
 Exceptions will not be granted.